 Accessibility from Stanford: 4 stars, ~4 mile bike ride

 Okay, I know you’re wondering which preserve won.
 In last came - yes, you guessed it - Coal Creek with 6 stars.
-Next are Baylands and Monte Bello with 7 stars, Coal Mine Ridge with 8.5 stars, and Russian Ridge, Skyline, and Los Trancos with 9 stars.
+Next are Baylands with 7 stars, Coal Mine Ridge with 8.5 stars, and Russian Ridge, Skyline, Monte Bello, and Los Trancos with 9 stars.
 Then came Arastradero with 10 stars, the Dish with 11 stars, and Foothills with 12.5 stars.
 And, drumroll please … Windy Hill won with 13 stars!
 Really, you can’t go wrong with any of these preserves, though, even Coal Creek.